-I picked up this book at the library without knowing anything about Erin Gibson.
+I picked this book up at the library without knowing anything about Erin Gibson.
 I thought the title was hilarious, so I couldn’t resist.
 And indeed – it’s a very sarcastic book!
 Later I learned that Erin Gibson co-hosts the podcast “Throwing Shade”, a weekly podcast on women’s rights, LGBTQ rights and progressive politics.
 Now… Continue reading Review of Feminasty (Erin Gibson) – The Complicated Women’s Guide to Surviving the Patriarchy Without Drinking Herself to Death.

 I’m not sure I should advertise this article, because there’s so many things that are obviously wrong with it.
 Can you perceive that a pro-lifer is trying to make a point by saying, “The right to choose reinforces patriarchy?”
 So, because women claim autonomy over their bodies (as men do and have done for ages),… Continue reading Abortion: Is it about protecting those poor souls who don’t have a voice or is it patriarchy?